iamhenry/expo-supabase-paywall-starter/docs/subscriptions-and-paywall.md

 ## Configuration

-1. Create public SDK keys in the RevenueCat dashboard (iOS & Android).
+1. Create a public iOS SDK key in the RevenueCat dashboard.
 2. Copy them into your local `.env`:

    ```bash